 A taxpayer acquires vacant land and claims the concession for land on which a first home is to be constructed.
-The taxpayer’s residence is constructed within two years after the transfer date for the land, and the taxpayer begins occupying the residence as soon as final inspection is approved.
+Their residence is constructed within two years after the transfer date for the land, and they begin occupying the residence as soon as final inspection is approved.
 Soon after occupying the residence, the taxpayer is transferred interstate for work.
-The taxpayer sells the residence.
+They sell the residence.

 After claiming a home concession under the Duties Act, a taxpayer disposes of the residential land within one year after taking up occupation as their principal place of residence, but always intended to occupy for less than the full year because they were to leave the area at that time.

 A taxpayer who is a United States citizen is employed in Queensland under a nine-month contract.
-Knowing that they will be residing permanently in Queensland for that time, the taxpayer purchases a home for use as their principal place of residence during the nine-month period.
-The taxpayer claims the home concession, occupies the home for that period and then sells the home upon the expiry of their employment contract before returning to the United States.
+Knowing that they will be residing permanently in Queensland for that time, they purchase a home for use as their principal place of residence during the nine-month period.
+The taxpayer claims the home concession, occupies the home for that period and then sells the home when their employment contract expires, before returning to the United States.